Dzondzula/CountriesQuickInfo/README.md

 # CountriesQuickInfo
-Simple app made with swift using http request to get facts about countries
+App made with swift using http request to get facts about countries

 ## Example